-Prerequisites: REA 098 and ENG 091 "C" or better; or appropriate placement score.
+Prerequisites: Successful completion of ENG 031; or appropriate placement score in English and reading.

 This course provides a general overview of the history, the present and future outlook of early childhood education.
 Students study types of early childhood programs, develop techniques and observational skills for working with young children and families, and investigate early childhood career paths.
 10 hours of observation in a licensed early childhood setting are required.
 A current physical, TB test, background check and/or fingerprinting may be required.